YaserMarey/YaserMarey.github.io/ml_unique_puzzle_3.md

 ***Graph data***: This type of data is represented as a graph, where nodes and edges represent entities and relationships.
 Examples include social networks and web pages.

-***Transactional data***: This type of data is used to record business transactions, such as sales, payments and customer data.
+***Transactional data***: This type of data is used to record business transactions, such as sales, payments, and customer data.

 Each type of data has its own characteristics and may require different pre-processing and feature extraction techniques.
 The choice of data category will depend on the specific problem you are trying to solve and the type of data that is available.